By: Marilyn L. Davis

 The following night, I got home from work and asked my mother if she would like some help preparing dinner.
 She smiled and said, “That would be nice.”

-After dinner, rather than rush upstairs and get ready, I said, “I’ll clean up tonight, why don’t you two play Backgammon.”
+After dinner, instead of rushing upstairs to get ready, I said, “I’ll clean up tonight, why don’t you two play Backgammon.”
 That got a smile from both my parents.
 I loaded the dishwasher, saw the news, and still made my meeting on time.

 Here It Comes Again: Will I Act Differently?